Economic Benefits of International Trade

 Adam Smith noted long ago that specialization of labor allows each worker to become efficient at his particular job.
 Some companies are also more efficient than others, which makes them more successful.
 Market competition forces producers to be efficient; otherwise they will be driven out of business.
 Efficiency depends on not only the skill of the workers, but also on the availability and the cost of resources, which varies by country.

-Industrialized countries can provide capital, 3rd world countries can provide cheap labor, modern economies can provide intellectual capital, and agricultural products can be produced most cheaply in countries with a lot of land and the right climate.
+Industrialized countries can provide capital, 3rd world countries can provide cheap labor, modern economies can provide intellectual capital, and agricultural products can be produced most cheaply in countries with much land and the right climate.
 These differences in resources gives countries both an absolute and comparative advantage in producing specific products, but the world can only benefit if there is international trade.
 Countries benefit from international trade because they can import what they cannot efficiently produce domestically and export those products and services where it has an absolute or comparative advantage.

 World Price